- Table of Contents

 "Describe a challenge you faced and how you overcame it"

-This question aims to assess your ability to navigate challenges, showcasing qualities like resilience and adaptability.
+This question assesses your ability to navigate challenges, showcasing qualities like resilience and adaptability.
 Share a specific example that illustrates problem-solving skills.
-Outline the steps you took to address the challenge and emphasise the positive outcome that resulted from your actions.
+Outline the steps you took to address the challenge and emphasise the positive outcome of your actions.

-This response not only highlights your ability to overcome obstacles but also provides insight into your thought process and decision-making skills.
+This response highlights your ability to overcome obstacles and provides insight into your thought process and decision-making skills.

 Table 2: Common interview questions and the STAR method